tofu-tf/tofu/docs/logging/home-page.md

 # Welcome to the Tofu Logging Home page

 This is a set of tools for logging.
+Scala-first.
+Suitable for any style.
 Configurable, concise, handy.

 ## Installation